silverbulletmd/silverbullet/website/Attributes.md

 [pageAttribute: hello]

-However, usually [[Frontmatter]] is be used for this purpose instead.
+However, usually, [[Frontmatter]] is used for this purpose instead.

 Example query: